Tuetuopay/dyndns-ovh/README.md

     pip3 install ovh netifaces

-Setup your OVH application keys in `sample.env`, then load it with `source sample.env`.
+Setup your OVH application keys in `.env` based on the contents of `sample.env`, then load it with `source .env`.

 # Run